 You and so many people suffer from this condition, but you do not have to!
-If you take just a few minutes and read through Luis Cruz’s book, titled Conquer Low platelets, you would discover healthy, all natural ways to treat low platelet counts.
+If you take just a few minutes and read through our book, titled “Out for Blood,” you would discover healthy, all natural ways to treat low platelet counts.

 The spleen is an organ that is responsible for fighting infections and filtering out old or damaged blood cells.
 When you have low platelets, your body is destroying too many healthy platelets.
 Remember when I said that low platelets can be caused by certain prescription medications?

 In those cases, what happens is there are certain antibodies in your body called platelet antibodies.
 These proteins are naturally made in your body to destroy platelets, and sometimes an excessive amount of platelet antibodies will result from taking prescription medication.